-- Teachers regularly assess pupil understanding through a range of formative assessment strategies, observations and looking at completed work. - Summative assessment is recorded for all pupils, showing pupils attainment in relation to specific learning objectives. - Children's work is evidenced in a dedicated Geography book that transitions with them across year groups.
-This allows them to refer back to prior learning; building upon prior knowledge and understanding. - In the EYFS, class teachers assess children's development and progress in computing by making informal judgements as they observe children. - In Key Stage 1/2, class teachers gather evidence of what individual pupils know, understand and can do in Geography by observing them at work, listening to and discussing with them, and evaluating and responding to any work they produce. - At regular intervals throughout the year, an assessment of learning outcomes is recorded and pupil's attainment and progress data is gathered.
-This is used to identify which children need further support or enhanced challenge. - Pupils will cover the statutory and non-statutory guidance of the National Curriculum. - Opportunities are provided to regularly revisit concepts and link ideas together. - Pupils have access to high quality resources which they are confident to independently use and prepare them for geography in the wider world. - School will foster a real love of Geography within pupils. - Children will leave with specific subject knowledge and skills to prepare them for the next phase in their educational journey and able to integrate into a modern British society.
+- Teachers regularly assess pupil understanding through a range of formative assessment strategies, observations and looking at completed work. - Summative assessment is recorded for all pupils, showing pupils attainment in relation to specific learning objectives. - Children's work is evidenced in a dedicated History book that transitions with them across year groups.
+This allows them to refer back to prior learning and builds a picture for them to understand the placement of the events they are learning on a chronological timeline. - In the EYFS, class teachers assess children's development and progress in computing by making informal judgements as they observe children. - In Key Stage 1/2, class teachers gather evidence of what individual pupils know, understand and can do in History by observing them at work, listening to and discussing with them, and evaluating and responding to any work they produce. - At regular intervals throughout the year, an assessment of learning outcomes is recorded and pupil's attainment and progress data is gathered.
+This is used to identify which children need further support or enhanced challenge. - Pupils will cover the statutory and non-statutory guidance of the National Curriculum. - Opportunities are provided to regularly revisit concepts and link ideas together. - Pupils have access to high quality resources. - School will foster a real love of History. - Children will leave with specific subject knowledge and skills to prepare them for the next phase in their educational journey and able to integrate into a modern British society.